kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ## Debugging

 First and foremost, it depends, but it's always good to have a quick look into Hetzner quickly without having to login to the UI.
-There where the `hcloud` cli comes in.
+That is where the `hcloud` cli comes in.

 - Activate it with `hcloud context create kube-hetzner`, it will prompt for your Hetzner API token, paste that and hit `enter`.
 - To check the nodes, if they are running, for instance, use `hcloud server list`.